Francesco-Sovrano/GridDrive/README.md

 ![Screenshot of GraphDrive](images/screenshot.png)

 **How to read the screenshot of GridDrive**: The purple circle is the car and its speed (in [0,120]) inside it.
 Grey cells are already explored cells.

-## Installation
-This project has been tested on Debian 9 and macOS Mojave 10.14 with Python 3.7.9 and 3.8.6.
-The script [setup.sh](setup.sh) can be used to install XARL and and the environments in a python3 virtualenv.

-Before being able to run the [setup.sh](setup.sh) script you have to install: virtualenv, python3-dev, python3-pip and make.

 ## Citations
 This code is free.
 So, if you use this code anywhere, please cite us: